Skip to main content

 Enabling pool rebalancing

-To enable pool rebalancing, specify these two parameters:
+To override the default behavior, specify these parameters:

 1. Strategy for re-evaluating metrics about your cache and figuring out a rebalancing action